HOW IT ALL STARTED

-Pia now works internationally with individuals and groups on self-awareness and the unfolding of unique capacities.
+Pia works internationally with individuals and groups on self- awareness and the unfolding of unique capacities.
 More about her consultation practice can be found at: dailyempathy.com.

 She also holds seminars and further training courses and gives talks in Germany and other European countries.
 She has worked as a lecturer at Fernstudium Waldorfpädagogik (for the English translation click here) since 2004.